olamorr/TurboPascalCoin/README.txt

 # Pascal Coin: P2P Cryptocurrency without need of historical operations.

 Copyright (c) 2016 Albert Molina
+Copyright (c) 2017 Olamorr

 THIS IS EXPERIMENTAL SOFTWARE.
 Use it for educational purposes only.

-This software is a Node of the Pascal Coin P2P Cryptocurrency.
+This software is a Node of the TurboPascal Coin P2P Cryptocurrency.
 It can be used to Mine and Explore blocks and operations.

 Distributed under the MIT software license, see the accompanying file